-Certificate Expiry and Renewal process: A certificate of registration (COR) is valid for two years.
+Certificate expiry and renewal process: A certificate of registration (COR) is valid for two years.
 Reminders will be sent to your authorized email when it is up for renewal.
-Similar to the process for new registrations, Labour Relations and Workplace Safety may request additional information to update your account.
+Similar to the process for new registrations, Labour Relations and Workplace Safety may request additional information to update your registration.
 Employers with a COR must abide by the terms and conditions in FWRISA.

 Visit the SINP Online Application Guide for Saskatchewan Employers to learn how to use the online application system.

 You must provide evidence that you are operating in compliance with the laws and regulations of the Province of Saskatchewan.
 Saskatchewan uses a variety of criteria to assess your eligibility, including your business operations and your ability to support the employment of foreign workers.